 3. knockout target sites in specific genes by CRISPR/Cas9 and determine where miR-196a and 219 act in the gene regulatory network for NC development.

 The student will gain skills in molecular biology, embryology, in vivo biology and chemical biology.
-In addition, training for transverse skills in outreach and industrial managements are deeply embedded in the ITN programme.
+In addition, training for transferable science skills in outreach and industrial management, are deeply embedded in the ITN programme.

-For more information on the supervisor for this project, please go here: https://people.uea.ac.uk/grant_wheeler
+More information on the supervisor for this project: https://people.uea.ac.uk/grant_wheeler

 Type of programme: PhD

 i) Hoppler S and Wheeler GN.
 (2015) It's about time for neural crest.
 Science, 348 (6241):1316-1317